 The monitoring of changes in invertebrate biodiversity will contribute to a better understanding of sustainable land management as farmers build trust in adopting an IPM approach that gets them off the treadmill.

 Adopting IPM as a management tool can deliver significant reductions in farm input costs and result in improved productivity and a much more resilient farm ecosystem.

-An introductory IPM workshop was held in October 2019 with Western Port Catchment Landcare Network and delivered by IPM Technologies as well known entomological and IPM experts.
+An introductory IPM workshop was held in October 2019 in partnership with Western Port Catchment Landcare Network and delivered by IPM Technologies, as well known entomological and IPM experts.